- What is Phishing?

 - Phishing=Social Engineering

-The most commonly used technique that hackers and identity thieves use to compromise accounts and install malware is phishing.
+The most common technique that hackers and identity thieves use to compromise accounts and install malware is phishing.
 Why is this?
 Quite simply, it is effective.

-Spear Phishing: UA faculty, staff and students receive multiple spear phishing attempts each week.
+Spear Phishing: UA faculty, staff, and students receive multiple spear phishing attempts each week.
 Spear phishing targets a particular group (e.g., members of the UA community) in order to trick recipients into providing information or clicking on attachments or links in the email in order to gain access to a system or data.
-Examples of several types of spear phishing attempts that the UA sees on a very regular basis can be found here.
+We have illustrated several spear phishing attempts that the UA sees on a very regular basis.